radamuz/object-detection/README.md

 # object-detection
+## Info
-This code was not written by me from scratch, the real author is Moses Olafenwa.
-The source where I got it is https://www.datasciencecentral.com/profiles/blogs/object-detection-with-10-lines-of-code
+* This code was not written by me from scratch, the real author is Moses Olafenwa.

+* The source where I got it is https://www.datasciencecentral.com/profiles/blogs/object-detection-with-10-lines-of-code